David-Desmaisons/Vue.Isotope/README.md

       this.isotopeArrange(arrangeOption, id);

-  where arrangeOption is the same as described in isotope documentation and the id teh same as described in filtering and sorting section.
+  where arrangeOption is the same as described in isotope documentation and the id the same as described in filtering and sorting section as this method will call isope arrange method.

+  Alternatively, you can use isotopeLayout method:

+    this.isotopeLayout(id);

+  that will internally call isotope layout method.

 ##Usage